 As the first University in the UK to offer a combined degree in criminology and security studies, we are able to give you a truly unique experience.

-This course combines Criminology with the study of Security, allowing you to examine - in your introductory first year -a range of subjects such as intelligence, terrorism, nationalism, modern day conflict, weapons of mass destruction and the role of the United Nations in modern day international security.
-This will equip you with a wide range of knowledge about both national and international politics, and how politics can create both security and insecurity for citizens of the United Kingdom.
+Our BA (Hons) Criminology and Security Studies degree allows you to examine a range of subjects including intelligence, counter-terrorism, and conflict.
+This will equip you with a wide range of knowledge about both national and international politics, and how politics can impact both security and insecurity in Birmingham and the United

 In your second and third years, this wide knowledge base will be built upon as you specialise in your learning.
 Your knowledge of the core ideas in Criminology will be re-enforced throughout these two years, and you will learn more about topics such as the role of MI5 and MI6, extremism, terrorism and counter-terrorism, the Middle East and conflict in the modern world, and International Relations.

 Together these two years will provide you with a well-rounded knowledge of the political and historical issues which are leading to continued conflict and instability in the world today.
 This is an exciting and dynamic course whose modules directly reflect what is happening around the world and which is at the cutting edge of current scholarship.

 To welcome all new home and EU undergraduate degree students starting in 2017 or 2018, we're giving at least £150 worth of credit to spend in a host of ways, on books and a range of learning materials.
 Even better, it doesn’t have to be repaid.

 Visit our School site for more student work and extra information.

 *National Student Survey 2017

 We accept a range of qualifications, the most popular of which are detailed below.